 Cesar Rosas is the guitarist and vocalist in the multi-Grammy award-winning band Los Lobos, with whom he has been performing since 1973.
 He is an easily recognizable character due to his trademark black sunglasses and slicked-back black hair.

-He currently uses Alhambra guitars.
+He currently plays Alhambra guitars.

 19. Cameron Liddell